tarunnnrathoddd/react-fibre-architecture/README.md

 I strongly suggest that you are familiar with the following resources before continuing:

 React Components, Elements, and Instances - "Component" is often an overloaded term.
 A firm grasp of these terms is crucial.(https://legacy.reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html)
-Reconciliation - A high-level description of React's reconciliation algorithm.
+Reconciliation - A high-level description of React's reconciliation algorithm.(https://legacy.reactjs.org/docs/reconciliation.html)
 React Basic Theoretical Concepts - A description of the conceptual model of React without implementation burden.
 Some of this may not make sense on first reading.
-That's okay, it will make more sense with time.
+That's okay, it will make more sense with time.(https://github.com/reactjs/react-basic)
 React Design Principles - Pay special attention to the section on scheduling.
-It does a great job of explaining the why of React Fiber.
+It does a great job of explaining the why of React Fiber.(https://legacy.reactjs.org/docs/design-principles.html)

-Review
+/*Review*/
 Please check out the prerequisites section if you haven't already.

 Before we dive into the new stuff, let's review a few concepts.